ROCm/ROCm.github.io/QuickStartOCL.md

 ```
 Not for all your application that supported the AMDGPU SDK for OpenCL to get the Header,  rocm-opencl-dev now included the headerfiles.

-If your built all your code with the AMDAPPSDK you do not need to download anything else,  you can just export envrioment varible to  /opt/rocm/opencl
+If your built all your code with the AMDAPPSDK you do not need to download anything else,  you can just export envrioment varible to  /opt/rocm/opencl    Do not install the AMDAPPSDK 3.0  on ROCm OpenCL it designed for old driver which need headers installed.  rocm-opencl-dev package does this for you.

 Example 1 for AMDAPPSDKROOT
 ```shell